IgniteUI/igniteui-docfx/en/components/accordion.md

 <div class="divider--half"></div>

-## Getting Started with Ignite UI for Angular Tree
+## Getting Started with Ignite UI for Angular Accordion

 To get started with the Ignite UI for Angular Accordion component, first you need to install Ignite UI for Angular.
 In an existing Angular application, type the following command: